USS Boston (1884): Legacy

-The two 8-Inch, 30-Caliber guns, mounted in Hamlin Park, 2020.
+The two 8-inch, 30-Caliber guns displayed in Hamlin ParkShoreline, Washington, seen in 2020.

-Both of Bostons 8-inch (203-mm) guns were placed at the new Seattle Naval Hospital in 1942.
+Both of Bostons 8-inch (203 mm)/30-caliber guns were placed at the new Seattle Naval Hospital in 1942.
 After the hospital closed, the guns went with the site to the new Firlands Sanitarium owned by King County in 1947.
 At some point after 1952, the guns were moved to Hamlin Park, in Shoreline, Washington.
 However, county records do not indicate when the guns were placed in the park or why it was done.
 Of the two guns displayed at Hamlin Park, the easternmost gun bears a plaque which states that the gun fired the first shot of the Battle of Manila Bay.
 The other bears a plaque crediting the gun with the dismounting of three guns at the Spanish fort of Cavite.